department-of-veterans-affairs/vets-website/content/pages/ID-card-types/veteran-id-card.md

   * Be uploaded as a .jpeg, .png, .bmp, or .tiff file
   <br>
 #### What happens after I apply for a Veteran ID Card?
-Once you’ve successfully submitted your VIC application, we’ll check your eligibility and verify that:
+Once you’ve submitted your VIC application, we’ll check your eligibility and verify that:
 - Your character of discharge meets eligibility requirements, **and**
 - The ID you submitted (driver’s license or passport) is valid, **and**
 - The image you’ve chosen to appear on the card meets the photo requirements